harshitpaunikar1/reliable-browser-video-calling/.github/project-buildup-history.md

 - Task summary: This was the middle stretch where the project started feeling real.
 I kept going and tried to sketch a lightweight architecture or component breakdown, then cleaned up whatever looked confusing or weak from the earlier days.
 Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
 There were a few moving parts here, so I kept simplifying the plan in my head before touching anything else.
 - Deliverable: Ended the day with system sketch in hand, plus a few side notes on what still needed fixing later.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2025-07-24 - Day 7: HTML scaffold

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to build the base page structure or component skeleton, then cleaned up whatever looked confusing or weak from the earlier days.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+The tricky bit was making the system sound realistic without pretending every edge case was solved.
+- Deliverable: Ended the day with initial UI structure in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.